kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

-# Development a Kedro project using your local environment
+# Develop a Kedro project using your local environment

 This guide demonstrates a workflow for developing Kedro projects on Databricks using your local environment for development, then using dbx and Databricks Repos to sync code for testing on Databricks.